someengineering/fixinventory/README.md

 A plugin can dispatch `START_COLLECT` if it wants Cloudkeeper to start its collect run without waiting for `--interval` seconds to pass.
 `PROCESS_BEGIN` signals the start of a loop.
 Within that loop resource collection, metrics generation and resource cleanup are being performed.
 `GENERATE_METRICS` is a signal for plugins that allows them to modify existing or add new metrics to the resources in the staging graph.
-`CLEANUP_BEGIN` is the point that persistent cleanup plugins would usually be called.
+`CLEANUP_PLAN` is the point that persistent cleanup plugins would usually be called.
 Here they can look at the tags and age of all resources and decide which ones to clean.
+`CLEANUP_BEGIN` signals the start of the cleanup process.
+This hook is useful for plugins that want to look at or modify the cleanup plan that was previously created.
 `SHUTDOWN` is being dispatched when the user enters `quit` or Ctrl+c in the CLI or a signal (INT/TERM) to shutdown is received.
 Plugins can also cause a shutdown although this function should be used sparingly.
 Right now there is only a single plugin [plugins/snowflake_protection/](plugins/snowflake_protection/) that makes use of this event.
 It is responsible for snowflake protection (protecting very special resources from deletion) and if it can not parse its config it will dispath an emergency SHUTDOWN event.
 This makes Cloudkeeper instantly kill the Python interpreter to ensure that no protected resources accidentally get deleted.